Water CONSERVATION REGULATIONS

 Do you have an irrigation system?
 Please update your controls to the new times for your address.
 Rain sensors are required on all systems to prevent watering in the rain.

-EXEMPTIONS: Micro and drip irrigation systems are water conserving technologies that are exempt from Water Use Restrictions until Stage 4.
+EXEMPTIONS: Micro and drip irrigation systems are water conserving technologies that are exempt from water conservation regulations until Stage 4.
 Micro and drip irrigation systems are those which consume less than 20 gallons per hour and operate at 25 psi or less.

 If you have a concern about water conservation or sprinkling, please call 604-885-6806 or use our online Feedback Form.